Unable to call? Fill out the form below and a specialist will contact you as soon as possible!

 Many therapeutic modalities are utilized beyond the standard individual cognitive-behavioral therapy.

 Long-term recovery is not possible without a plan for relapse prevention and coping mechanisms for triggers are established.

 Muse believes in total self-healing focusing on mind, body and spirit.
 Muse offers thematic process groups facilitated by highly trained substance abuse and mental health clinicians.
-Many topics are explored in communal based group settings, some of which include; mindfulness, somatic exercises, acupuncture, meditation, self-esteem, self-awareness, interpersonal relationships, family dynamics and many others.
-In addition, Muse offers bi-weekly art therapy, journaling workshops, yoga, and cardio classes.
+Many topics are explored in communal-based group settings, some of which include; mindfulness, somatic exercises, meditation, self-esteem, self-awareness, interpersonal relationships, family dynamics, and many others.
+In addition, Muse offers bi-weekly art therapy and a variety of recreational therapy.
 Clients’ day-to-day struggles and experiences are addressed, and corrective behaviors are taught and practiced.
 Muse offers educational lectures and seminars focusing on anger management, dealing with cravings, and effective communication.
-Weekly groups focus on a number of issues which are most likely to cause relapse such as; poor nutrition, inappropriate or non-existent vocational/educational goals, unhealthy interpersonal relationships, triggers and more.
+Weekly groups focus on a number of issues that are most likely to cause relapse such as; poor nutrition, inappropriate or non-existent vocational/educational goals, unhealthy interpersonal relationships, triggers, and more.